kicaj29/.NET-DDD-EventSourcing-CQRS/README.md

 ---
 Aggregate should not have references to other agregates but we can inject to aggregate some domain service to execute some operations.

+Events should be defined in domain because domain triggers these events.